Service available in:

 Speech and language therapists

 Colleagues working in speech and language therapy will work with you to understand your communication differences and how these might be contributing to your current risks or problems.
-Speech therapists will also work with you, the people around you and your environment so you can communicate your needs as affectively as possible.
+Speech therapists will also work with you, the people around you and your environment so you can communicate your needs as effectively as possible.

 Nurses